-Document Summary of Coroner's report Outcome / Recommendation in the Coroner's report Coroners court of Report of a patient that Inappropriate monitoring and management of a deteriorating patient Queensland 2020 deteriorated and died post T12 epidural injection Findings . , Not compliant with the Royal Australian and New Zealand College of Radiologists standards: Inadequate equipment (no defibrillators or large volumes of intravenous fluids) Breach code of conduct (Medical Radiation Practice Board of Australia) The clinician involved is not to perform specific procedures relevant to this case until they have completed relevant training.
-Recommendations The Royal Australian and New Zealand College of Radiologists to amend the standards of practice (require specific monitoring for specific procedures) and require radiologists performing contrast and sedation to hold cardiopulmonary resuscitation certification to provide advanced life support Implement the following procedures A nurse to be present at all times, including during procedures and patient recovery Purchase and utilise electrocardiogram and pulse oximeter to monitor the patient for 60 minutes in recovery A nurse to regularly check and stock audits of resuscitation drugs Availability of defibrillator in the recovery room
+Document Summary of Coroner's report Outcome / Recommendation in the Coroner's report Coroners court of Report of a patient that Inappropriate monitoring and management of a deteriorating patient Queensland 2020 nsland 2020 deteriorated and died post T12 epidural injection Findings Not compliant with the Royal Australian and New Zealand College of Radiologists standards: Inadequate equipment (no defibrillators or large volumes of intravenous fluids) Breach code of conduct (Medical Radiation Practice Board of Australia) The clinician involved is not to perform specific procedures relevant to this case until they have completed relevant training.
+Recommendations The Royal Australian and New Zealand College of Radiologists to amend the standards of practice (require specific monitoring for specific procedures) and require radiologists performing contrast and sedation to hold cardiopulmonary resuscitation certification to provide advanced life support Implement the following procedures Purchase and utilise electrocardiogram and pulse oximeter to monitor the patient for 60 minutes in recovery A nurse to regularly check and stock audits of resuscitation drugs Availability of defibrillator in the recovery room

-D ( Document Summary of Coroner's report Outcome / Recommendation in the Coroner's report Coroners court of Victoria 2021 Report of a patient had a computed tomography (CT) scan that was unindicated, patient had an anaphylactic reaction to the Substandard clinical judgement from doctors resulted in the patient's death contrast dye that was poorly managed and causally contributed to the patient's death Recommendations to the patient's death Professional bodies to amend standards and guidelines Implement mandatory requirements for training on severe contract reactions and anaphylaxis audit all Australian accredited diagnostic imaging practice regards their compliance Standardise referral practices Consider the scope of practice of radiographers, including training in the preparation and administration of medication appropriate to their practice.
-Coroners court Patient died from ruptured aortic aneurysm No unwarranted variation identified of Victoria 2020 Recommendation Improve clarity of referral criteria For the involved private radiology practice to remind their radiologists of their obligations to contact referring doctors directly to discuss any significant unexpected, urgent or critical clinical radiology findings Coroners court Died from natural causes, being complications of a left tentorial No unwarranted variation identified. of Victoria 2017 meningioma Recommendation Develop guidelines about incidental meningiomas reporting so that the reporting radiologist is required to make a specific recommendation to the referring doctor regarding appropriate follow up.
+Document Summary of Coroner's report Outcome / Recommendation in the Coroner's report Coroners court of Victoria 2021 Report of a patient had a computed tomography (CT) scan that was unindicated, patient had an anaphylactic reaction to the Substandard clinical judgement from doctors resulted in the patient's death contrast dye that was poorly managed and causally contributed to the patient's death Recommendations Professional bodies to amend standards and guidelines Implement mandatory requirements for training on severe contract reactions and anaphylaxis audit all Australian accredited diagnostic imaging practice regards their compliance Standardise referral practices Consider the scope of practice of radiographers, including training in the preparation and administration of medication appropriate to their practice.
+Coroners court Patient died from ruptured aortic aneurysm No unwarranted variation identified of Victoria 2020 Recommendation Improve clarity of referral criteria • For the involved private radiology practice to remind their radiologists of their obligations to contact referring doctors directly to discuss any significant unexpected, urgent or critical clinical radiology findings Coroners court Died from natural causes, being complications of a left tentorial No unwarranted variation identified. of Victoria 2017 meningioma Recommendation Develop guidelines about incidental meningiomas reporting so that the reporting radiologist is required to make a specific recommendation to the referring doctor regarding appropriate follow up.